 Diabetes Education – Take Control Today!

 Successful diabetes self-management involves knowledge about a broad range of topics such as healthy eating, how to take medication as directed, fitting in exercise and coping with stress.
 It’s not easy to gain all of the necessary knowledge by yourself.
-With the help of a CDE, you can learn how to effectively manage and improve your health by developing a plan.
+With the help of a CDCES, you can learn how to effectively manage and improve your health by developing a plan.
 Ask for a referral from your provider today.
 This service is offered at a number of locations.
 Please talk to your local Valley Health site for availability.

 Chronic Care Management (CCM) – Program for Medicare Patients